mattlgroff/groffdev/content/blog/bun-graphql/index.md

 Congrats, if everything worked you have a GraphQL server running on Bun in the cloud!

 You can find the source code for my example GraphQL Server w/ Bun on GitHub [here](https://github.com/mattlgroff/bun-graphql).
-There code is going to look a bit different than the example here in this blog because I added GraphQL Playground and I'm reading my schema from a `graphql.schema` file.
+The code is going to look a bit different than the example here in this blog because I added GraphQL Playground and I'm reading my schema from a `graphql.schema` file.